Estimated read time: 4 minutes

 Step 1: ‘Wage war on plastic waste’

 Every year, 8 million tons of plastic end up in our oceans, with drastic effects on marine life.
 Our latest stats reveal that last year Beco’s worldwide dog-toy sales used recycled, shredded plastic from 1.7 million plastic bottles that might otherwise have ended up in our oceans and it’s urging consumers to cut down on single-use plastic as much as possible.
+Which is part of the reason that we are seeing a rise in in plastic free shops and initiatives.

 Step 2: ‘Care about poop’

 British dogs produce over 1,000 tonnes of poop every day, causing owners, local councils and parks major disposal challenges.
-The bestselling poop bags Beco produce are degradable or home compostable and packaged in recycled cardboard.
+The bestselling dog poop bags Beco produce are degradable or home compostable and packaged in recycled cardboard.
 Since 2012, Beco poop bags have helped owners in 50 countries behave responsibly by scooping 463 million poops while minimising their environmental impact.
 Beco asks British dog owners to follow suit and dispose of poop responsibly.

 Step 3: ‘Investigate ingredients’

 Humans care about food sourcing and quality ingredients for family meals, and Beco believes dogs deserve the same.
 Beco’s dry and new wet dog food contains only certified ethical and sustainable ingredients that support the environment, eg, Marine Stewardship Council-certified haddock, and free-range chicken from Norfolk.
-Focusing on food provenance, Beco has adopted a different approach from many other producers and is now urging more conscientious dog owners to consider sustainability and the environment when making food choices for their pet.
+Focusing on food provenance, Beco has adopted a different approach from many other producers and is now urging more conscientious dog owners to consider sustainability and the environment when making healthy food choices for their pet.

 Step 4: ‘Enjoy more exercise’